stone-temple-pilot/ob2blender/readme.md

 ## Features
 * Batch exporting - edit and export multiple models at a time.
 One file per highlighted object, filename is object name. **Beware of overwriting files in your directory.**
+* Supports double-sided faces.
+Make sure to tick on Backface Culling to view them properly.
 * Priority, face labels, vertex labels, and alpha are all assigned as attributes; see below.
 * Smooth- and flat-shading support.
 * Material colors rely on diffuse_color, i.e. viewport display color.
 Set all material colors there.